antmuraha/goit-neo-react-hw-module4/README.md

-# Phonebook App
+# Image Search App

-A React-based contact management application that allows users to store, search, and manage their contacts.
-This project is part of the GoIT React course homework (Module 3).
+A modern React application for searching and browsing images.
+Users can search for images by keyword, view results in a responsive gallery, open images in a modal, and load more results.
+Built as part of the GoIT React course (Module 4).

 ## 🚀 Features

-- **Contact Management**: Add new contacts with name and phone number
-- **Form Validation**: Input validation using Formik and Yup schemas
-- **Search Functionality**: Real-time search through contacts by name
-- **Contact Deletion**: Remove contacts from the phonebook
-- **Data Persistence**: Contact data is saved to localStorage and persists across browser sessions
-- **Responsive Design**: Clean, modern interface with CSS modules
-- **Duplicate Prevention**: Prevents adding contacts with duplicate names
+- **Image Search**: Search for images by keyword using a public API (via a secure proxy)
+- **Image Gallery**: Responsive grid gallery with image cards
+- **Image Modal**: Click any image to view it in a modal with details
+- **Load More**: Fetch more images with a single click
+- **Loader & Error Handling**: Visual loader and error messages for better UX
+- **Toast Notifications**: User feedback for search and errors

 ## 🛠️ Technologies Used

-- **React 19.1.0** - Modern React with hooks
+- **React 19.1.0** – Modern React with hooks
-- **Vite 7.0.4** - Fast build tool and development server
+- **Vite 7.0.4** – Fast build tool and dev server
-- **Formik 2.4.6** - Form handling and validation
-- **Yup 1.7.0** - Schema validation library
+- **Axios** – HTTP client for API requests
+- **react-modal** – Accessible modal dialogs
+- **react-hot-toast** – Toast notifications
-- **CSS Modules** - Scoped styling for components
+- **CSS Modules** – Scoped component styling
-- **Local Storage API** - Client-side data persistence
-- **ESLint** - Code linting and formatting
+- **ESLint** – Code linting and formatting

 ## 📁 Project Structure

 ```
 src/
 ├── App.jsx                # Main application component
-├── app.module.css         # Global application styles
+├── app.module.css         # Global styles
-├── main.jsx               # Application entry point
+├── main.jsx               # App entry point
 ├── components/
+│   ├── ErrorMessage/      # Error message UI
+│   ├── ImageCard/         # Single image card
+│   ├── ImageGallery/      # Gallery grid
+│   ├── ImageModal/        # Modal for image preview
-│   ├── Contact/           # Individual contact display component
+│   ├── Loader/            # Loader spinner
-│   ├── ContactForm/       # Contact creation form with validation
+│   ├── LoadMoreBtn/       # Load more button
-│   ├── ContactList/       # List of all contacts
+│   ├── SearchBar/         # Search input form
-│   └── SearchBox/         # Search functionality component
+│   └── toast/             # Toast notifications
 ├── data/
+│   ├── api.js             # API request logic
-│   └── useStore.js        # Custom hook for state management
+│   └── useStore.js        # Custom state management hook
 └── libs/
     └── classnames.js      # Utility for conditional CSS classes
 ```

 ## 🎯 How It Works

-1. **Add Contacts**: Fill out the form with a name and phone number to add new contacts
-2. **Form Validation**: The form uses Yup validation schema to ensure:
-   - Name field is required and must be at least 3 characters
-   - Phone number field is required and follows the pattern XXX-X-XX
-3. **Search Contacts**: Use the search box to filter contacts by name in real-time
+1. **Search Images**: Enter a keyword (min 3 characters) in the search bar and submit.
+2. **View Results**: Images matching your query appear in a gallery grid.
+3. **Load More**: Click "Load More" to fetch additional results.
-4. **Delete Contacts**: Click the delete button next to any contact to remove it
+4. **Image Modal**: Click any image to view it larger in a modal with details.
-5. **Data Persistence**: All contact data is automatically saved to localStorage
+5. **Error Handling**: If the API fails, an error message and toast notification are shown.
+6. **User Feedback**: Toasts provide info and error feedback for user actions.

 ## 🚀 Getting Started